Canon 1D Mark II N vs R6

 The Canon R6 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the Canon R6 uses SDXC cards.
+The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the R6 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
-The Canon R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark II N cannot take advantage of Ultra High Speed SD cards.
+The R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark II N cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II N and Canon EOS R6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.